A new statement from The Intercept aims to increase transparency for freelancers

 Alex Kane is one of the regular contributors to The Intercept who took on a leading role in proposing standards and providing feedback for the principles agreement.
-Early in the process—facilitated by the Freelancer Solidarity Project of the National Writers Union—Kane and the other contributors interviewed other Intercept freelancers about their experiences.
-(This effort comes amid some internal turmoil at The Intercept, most recently the departure of Glenn Greenwald, but freelancers regularly cited positive experiences with the publication.)
-Periodically, Kane and other contributors met with Intercept leadership to discuss specific language and conditions, which Kane and the other freelancers continually presented to other Intercept freelancers via email chain.
+Early in the process—facilitated by the Freelance Solidarity Project—Kane and the other contributors interviewed other Intercept freelancers about their experiences.
+(This effort comes amid some internal turmoil at The Intercept, most recently involving the departure of Glenn Greenwald, but freelancers regularly cited positive experiences with the publication.)
+Periodically, Kane and other contributors met with Intercept leadership to discuss specific language and conditions, which they continually presented to other Intercept freelancers via email chain.
 “We wanted to be accountable to them,” Kane says.
 “This is not a document just for people who worked on it.
 This is a document that will positively impact a much wider freelance pool.”

 “It’s very difficult for freelancers to recognize that they have rights as workers.
 At a time when media companies are collapsing or consolidating and cutting so many jobs, the ranks of freelancers are ever widening,” Kane says.
 “As freelancers, we’re increasingly recognizing that it is a labor issue—we need to improve our working conditions.
 These kinds of principle documents are one step on a long road that we can take to assert ourselves collectively.”